mestachs/firefighter-devkit/00-troubleshooting.md

    - which browser
    - which mobile device
  - What :
-   - Error, missing data, bad data, empty screen,…
+   - What is the symptom ?
+Error, missing data, bad data, empty screen, never ending spinner, browser/app freezing,…
  - How :
+    - if only a part of the site is non functional, try document how to reproduce the issue
-    - go to that page, fill in with this content, ...
+    - go to that page, fill in with this content, click search... boom
  - Why :
+    - if you have access to users, try understand the context, why the user was doing what he was doing when incident started.
     - Every beginning of the month, I'm supposed to send the report to accounting.
 I was trying to generate the monthly report but then everything went dark
- - Evidences
+ - Evidences, collect all you can
    - Stacktrace, error message-codes
    - Thread dump, heap dump, core dump, tcp dump...
    - Logs (application, web server access logs)